 What Does it Cost to Repair?

-This can become a costly repair.
+This can become an expensive repair.
 When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 Actually, many people are forced to decide between installing a new system vs repairing the old unit.
-If you act quickly and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
+If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.